lydiaYchen/CStat/README.md

 - Part II:  Anova analysis and design of experiments
 - Part III: Time Series Analysis

-There are two grading items :dart:
+This course is continuously evaluated and have following two grading items :dart:
-- Three Lab interviews: pass/fail.
+- Three Lab interviews (30\%): pass/fail .
 Each passing lab accounts for 10 % of the final grade.

 - Final project: 70 % of the final grade, consisting of three milestones
   * Midterm presentation on the project proposal and progress (April 15): feedback will be given but not graded